evocellnet/phosfate/README.md

-# qpho
+# phosFate

-Repository under development - More news soon
+Under development - More news soon

 ## For developers